7 Diseases Plant Proteins Help Fight

-As low-glycemic index foods, plant proteins help regulate blood sugar and insulin levels by slowing the rate at which food is digested.
+As low-glycemic index foods, whole plant proteins (e.g. beans, lentils, tofu, whole grains, seeds, etc.) help regulate blood sugar and insulin levels by slowing the rate at which food is digested.
 The American Diabetes Association identifies regulating blood sugar and incorporating plant-proteins into your diet as two simple ways to reduce your risk of developing type 2 diabetes.
 In fact, replacing animal proteins with plant proteins was linked to a lower risk of type two diabetes according to this study published April 2017.
 At minimum, replacing 5 grams of animal protein with plant protein daily was estimated to reduce the risk by 18 percent.

 1 in 3 Americans are at risk for developing kidney disease—the 9th leading cause of death in the country.